GeorgePimpleton/theForger-winapi-tutorial/README.md

 I changed the directory structure to better reflect the tutorial's flow.

-I used Visual Studio 2019/2022 Community editions to rework and modernize the code.
+I used Visual Studio 2019/2022 Community editions to rework and modernize the code as made sense to me.
 The changes are (not a complete list):

 1. Explictly used the Unicode version of WinAPI functions, objects and data types.  wWinMain vs. WinMain, for example.
 WCHAR vs. TCHAR.
 And so on.
 2. Add/changed some casts so the code would work with both x86 & x64 Windows©.